JavaScript License Web Labels: Background and rationale

-We are very concerned about the growing problem of proprietary JavaScript.
-The Web, which has done so much to enable the sharing and understanding of free software, is now also a place where users—often unknowingly—run huge amounts of proprietary software on their computers.
+Users browsing the web nowadays typically run huge amounts of proprietary software on their computers, often unknowingly.
 Free software is succeeding on the desktop partly because of the copyleft protection guaranteeing users be told up front when a particular program is free for them to use, study, share, and modify.
-But on the Web, browsers download and run JavaScript without ever informing users of the program's license or their freedoms.
+On the Web, browsers download and run JavaScript without ever informing users of the program's license or their freedoms—or how other programs deny users' freedoms.

 Rationale